irispixel/vscode-dartsass/README.md

 * `dartsass.pauseInterval`: Default: 10.
 Pause Interval (in seconds) before kicking off another scss compilation to not compile frequently and hog resources.
 * `dartsass.enableStartWithUnderscores`: Default: false.
 Enables compilation of files that start with underscores.
 * `dartsass.disableAutoPrefixer`: Default: false.
 Disables postcss processing using autoprefixer library.
-* `dartsass.autoPrefixBrowsersList`: Default: ["last 2 version"].
+* `dartsass.autoPrefixBrowsersList`: Default: ["> 1%", "last 2 versions"].
 List of browsers to be specified for autoprefixer.
 See https://github.com/browserslist/browserslist#readme for more details.
 * `dartsass.targetDirectory`: Default: Empty.
 The target directory to write the generated css files.

   This can be an absolute directory or a directory, relative to project root.